michalmazur/chase-running-balance/README.md

 Chase Running Balance
 =====================
-Chase Running Balance is a Chrome extension that displays the running balance next to credit card transaction amounts in Chase Online.
+Chase Running Balance is a Chrome extension that displays the running balance next to credit card transaction amounts in Chase Online Banking.

 Screenshots
 -----------